pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       current connection, as follows:

-      * If the NAME argument is specified, the connection definition with that name from the connections file.
+      * If the NAME argument is specified, the connection definition with that name from the connections file is shown.

-      * If the NAME argument is '?', the command presents a list of connection definitions from the connections file and prompts the user for   selecting one.
+      * If the NAME argument is '?', the command presents a list of connection definitions from the connections file and prompts the user for   selecting one, which is then shown.

       * If the NAME argument is omitted, the current connection is shown.